-Plymouth Witness to the Civil War will focus on a remarkable collection of 65 letters in the archives of the Pilgrim Society written by Private William S. Robbins (1843-1920) of Plymouth.
+Plymouth Witness to the Civil War focuses on a remarkable collection of letters in the archives of the Pilgrim Society written by Private William S. Robbins (1843-1920) of Plymouth.
 The letters tell of his experiences during the war—his connections to family back home, his trials in camp and on the battlefield.
 Seventeen years old at the start of the war, Robbins was working as a clerk in Plymouth.
 In February 1862, he enlisted with a group of 20 other men from Plymouth and was mustered into the 32nd Massachusetts Volunteer Infantry.
-Robbins was present for the Second Battle of Bull Run, Antietam, and Fredericksburg, among others.
-In the latter battle, a terrible defeat for the Union army, Robbins was wounded.
-This eventually resulted in his discharge due to disability in March 1863.
-After the war, Robbins became a successful photographer in Plymouth.
-The central storyline of Private Robbins’s experiences will be supplemented by Civil War artifacts from the collections of Pilgrim Hall Museum and other organizations.
+The central storyline of Private Robbins’s experiences is supplemented by Civil War artifacts from the collections of Pilgrim Hall Museum and other organizations.

 "Plymouth Witness to the Civil War" is generously sponsored by Eastern Bank

 Come enjoy the museum, our treasure hunts and exhibits for free!